Updating the SiD Detector concept: Abstract

 \section{Abstract}

-The \SID Detector is one of two detector designs for the future International Linear Collider (ILC) that were validated in 2012 \SID features a compact, cost-constrained design for precision Higgs and other measurements, and sensitivity to a wide range of possible new phenomena.
+The \SID Detector is one of two detector designs validated in 2012 for the International Linear Collider (ILC). \SID features a compact, cost-constrained design for precision Higgs and other measurements, with sensitivity to a wide range of possible new phenomena.
 A robust silicon vertex and tracking system, combined with a five Tesla central solenoidal field, provides excellent momentum resolution.
 The highly granular calorimeter system is optimized for Particle Flow application to achieve very good jet energy resolution over a wide range of energies.
-With a potential construction date of the ILC moving closer, it is now the time to review the design and technology decision that have been made during the DBD phase and reconsider them in the light of the recent technological advances.
+Given the advances in detector technology and the current set of three linear collider concepts under consideration, the \SID team is reviewing its earlier design and technology decisions and updating the design and choices with recent technological advances.
 For each area of \SID development R\&D topics and opportunities for participation will be discussed.